scharlottej13/dask-blog/_posts/2021-11-05-mosaic-fusion.md

 ## The solution

-The array that can hold resulting mosaic image will often have a size that is too large to fit in RAM, therefore we will use Dask arrays and the `map_block` function to enable out-of-core processing.
+The array that can hold resulting mosaic image will often have a size that is too large to fit in RAM, therefore we will use Dask arrays and the [`map_blocks`](https://docs.dask.org/en/latest/generated/dask.array.map_blocks.html) function to enable out-of-core processing.
 As an added benefit, we will get parallel processing for free which speeds up the fusion process.